zedif/julia-introduction/episodes/04-generic-functions.md

 :::

-Julia’s functions deserve their own episodes.
 Julia implements generic functions.
+That is, functions in Julia are an entry point for zero, one, or mutliple implementations for different parameter types or type combinations.
+These implementations are called *methods*.
-A generic function is implemented by zero or more methods.
-When a (generic) function is called, a method that best fits to the provided arguments is selected and executed.
+When a (generic) function is called, the method that best fits to the provided arguments is selected and executed.

 ## Methods